Jordanm96/fresh-tomatoes/README.md

 ## Post-MVP

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!
+- Get the average rating from all reviews and display it next to each movie
+-

 ***